-22. Lord Stormont to Lord Weymouth, Paris, April 2, 1777, LAAR, I, 42.
+^{22.} Lord Stormont to Lord Weymouth, Paris, April 2, 1777, LAAR, I, 42.

-23. Lord Stormont to Lord Weymouth, Paris, April 9, 1777, LAAR, I, 44.
+^{23.} Lord Stormont to Lord Weymouth, Paris, April 9, 1777, LAAR, I, 44.

-ship-renamed La Victoire-was ready to sail from Bordeaux, about one hundred miles north of the Spanish border.
-When Lafayette and de Kalb left for Bordeaux, French troops were on their heels carrying a lettre de cachet, a peremptory arrest warrant, stating that "You are forbidden to go to the American continent, under penalty of disobedience, and enjoined to go to Marseilles to await further orders."
-On March 25, La Victoire sailed south and three days later docked in Pasajes, the first small port just across the Spanish border.
-The lettre de cachet was delivered to Lafayette on March 31.
-Uncertain about the consequences of disobeying the King's direct orders, and worried that Deane and de Broglie might be held responsible for his actions, Lafayette left the ship and returned to Bordeaux where he reported to the port commandant and sent a courier with a letter to Prime Minister Maurepas requesting permission to go to America and taking full responsibility for his actions.
-Lord Stormont, the British minister to France, reveled.
-Lafayette's "Expedition has been a short one indeed. . . . the French King's Order to return to France, which was so peremptory, that He could not but Obey."25 But when the courier returned without a response, Lafayette took the silence as "tacit consent."
-26 De Kalb explained Lafayette's thinking.
-"The Marquis guessing, by all the letters he received, that the Ministers granted and issued orders to stop his sailing, out of mere compliance with the requests of M. Le Duc d'Ayens, and that in reality neither the King nor any body else could be angry with him, for so noble an Enterprise."27 Lafayette set off for Marseilles with a military escort to make sure that he returned.
+Lafayette left the ship and returned to Bordeaux where he reported to the port commandant and sent a courier with a letter to Prime Minister Maurepas requesting permission to go to America and taking full responsibility for his actions.24 Lord Stormont, the British minister to France, reveled.
+Lafayette's "Expedition has been a short one indeed. . . . the French King's Order to return to France, which was so peremptory, that He could not but Obey."25 But when the courier returned without a response, Lafayette took the silence as "tacit consent."26 De Kalb explained Lafavette's thinking.
+"The Marquis guessing, by all the letters he received, that the Ministers granted and issued orders to stop his sailing, out of mere compliance with the requests of M. Le Duc d'Ayens, and that in reality neither the King nor anybody else could be angry with him, for so noble an Enterprise."27 Lafayette set off for Marseilles with a military escort to make sure that he returned.
 Along the way he stopped to wait for the latest mail from Paris.
+At an advantageous time, disguised as a courier, he galloped off to Spain.
+When the soldiers realized that Lafayette had disappeared, they pursued him, but, with the aid of an innkeeper's daughter in Saint Jean du Luz, Lafayette escaped capture.
+He reached La Victoire on April 17 and three days later set sail for America.
+In a letter to William Carmichael, Deane's secretary, Lafayette wrote that "on the whole, this affair has produced all the éclat I desired, and now that everyone's eyes are on us, I shall try to be worthy of that celebrity.
+I can assure you that I shall not be taken by the English."
+Lafayette told Carmichael not to worry about his family affairs or about Lafayette's refusal to obey the King's orders.
+"Once I have departed, everyone will agree with me; once I am victorious, everyone will applaud my enterprise."
+Fail-

-24. Lafayette's Memoirs, 1779, LAAR, I, 9.
+^{24.} Lafayette's Memoirs, 1779, LAAR, I, 9.

-25. Lord Stormont to Lord Weymouth, Paris, April 9, 1777, LAAR, I, 45.
+^{25.} Lord Stormont to Lord Weymouth, Paris, April 9, 1777, LAAR, I, 45.

-26. Lafayette's Memoirs, 1779, LAAR, I, 9.
+^{26.} Lafayette's Memoirs, 1779, LAAR, I, 9.

-27. De Kalb to Deane, On board La Victoire, April 17, 1777, LAAR, I, 46.
+^{27.} De Kalb to Deane, on board La Victoire, April 17, 1777, LAAR, I, 46.